Redefining Nutrition: An Interview with T. Colin Campbell

 We’re doing this in a number of ways.
 We’ve created an online Plant-Based Nutrition Certificate course through Cornell University, my son started the PlantPure Communities Pod Network, a network of independent groups that follow a whole-food, plant-based diet, and we have a lot of free resources on our website to help people be better informed.
 There are also some wonderful cookbooks out there now for this way of eating.
 Twenty years ago that wasn’t the case, but now you can easily learn to cook whole foods and make it really tasty.

-T. Colin Campbell, PhD, and Thomas M. Campbell, MD, will be teaching “The China Study in Practice: Nutrition to Protect and Maximize Your Health” at 1440 Multiversity on Apr 20 – 22, 2018.
+Thomas M. Campbell, MD and Erin Campbell, MD will be teaching “The China Study in Practice: Go from Good to Great with Plant-Based Foods” at 1440 Multiversity on Jan 4 – 6, 2018.